-"We are God’s people: People from all walks of life who serve God as ministers in music, who enjoy singing sacred music.
-We are a royal priesthood, gathered not only to sing, but also to grow in faith and love toward God and one another."
+We are God’s people: People from all walks of life who serve God as ministers in music, who enjoy singing music of a traditional nature.
+The service of this choir is not to be taken lightly, but rather with commitment and dedication.
+We are a royal priesthood, gathered not only to sing, but also to grow in faith and love toward God and one another.

 - To glorify God with all that we are;

-- To enhance our shared liturgical experience;
+- To be supportive in our common liturgical experience;